firas-codes1/blkchain/README.md

 -the customer making the payment (has 1 parameter: the amount of ether to send to the seller)

-Make sure you Ganache installed and running.
+Make sure you have Ganache installed and running.